-You can make Kyoto a long daytrip from Toklyo with the Shinkansen Nozomi “bullet” train, but I recommend two days.
+You can make Kyoto a long day trip from Tokyo with the Shinkansen Nozomi “bullet” train, but I recommend two days.
 Here is a roundup of things we liked best of in this smaller but culturally rich city.

 Tip: The Kodomo trains take as long as 4 hours, but keep in mind that the Nozomi is not part of the JR Rail Pass.

-Nijo Castle is by far my favorite historical sight in Japan.
+Nijo Castle inside the Ninomaru fortress is by far my favorite historical sight in Japan.
 Built in the early 1600s, it’s one of the best remaining examples of castles from the feudal era.
 You can pretend you’re the local shogun as you explore the buildings and extensive Japanese-style gardens.

 Visit Child-friendly Shrines